Eye Care: 4 Reasons Winter Is the Best Time to Buy Sunglasses

 Plus, sunglasses just look cool.

 Need more convincing?
-Check out Klatt’s other top reasons why now is the best time to buy new sunnies.
+Check out Klatt’s other top reasons why winter is the best time to buy new sunnies.

-Even though the days are shorter and the sun sits lower in the sky at this time of year, don’t get lulled into a false sense of safety.
+Even though the days are shorter and the sun sits lower in the sky in the colder months, don’t get lulled into a false sense of safety.
 UVB rays, the type that tan your skin, are less intense during the winter.
 But UVA rays, which are just as dangerous, come at us with the same intensity year-round.

 In fact, since the sun sits lower on the horizon, your UVA-exposure risk is actually higher during the winter if you spend a lot of time in your car, because the sun never rises high enough to be blocked by your roof.